Economic antisemitism: Middle Ages

 Although most scholars attribute the large number of Jews in the moneylending occupation to the exclusion from other crafts and trades, Werner Sombart, in his The Jews and Modern Capitalism, asserted that moneylending was an occupation that many Jews preferred and chose.
 As evidence, he pointed out his book that Jews had heavily been engaged in moneylending before the era when they were excluded from trades and crafts and also that Jews' religion and culture predisposed them to commercial and financial endeavours.
 Because Sombart speculated on anthropological and racial explanations, his work has been described as antisemitic and racist.
 However, some modern scholars characterise his presentation of the topic as sympathetic and valid.
 Sombart's work was a watershed in the scholarship of Jewish culture because it prompted subsequent historians and economists to begin to examine the relationship between Jews and money.

 Sombart contends that many of the trade and craft prohibitions were rarely enforced and so Jews could have found employment in many of the proscribed occupations if they had desired.
 However, Sombart writes that Jews were absolutely excluded from government jobs, that exclusion being more significant than the putative trade exclusions.
 He also suggests that exclusion from government jobs had some incidental benefits for Jews because it freed them from problems associated with political partisanship.

 Early modern period

 Penslar asserted that the "more fantastic aspects of medieval antisemitism, which include the demonization of Jews, and accusations of ritual murder and black magic were (incompletely) suppressed, to some extent, by the combined forces of Protestantism and the modern state", but economic antisemitism did not share the same fate because "it has fit as well into a rationalized worldview as a magical one, into a secular sensibility as a theological one".

 According to Perry and Schweitzer, "Jewish economic endeavors labored under the stigma, variously, of being 'unproductive', sterile, parasitic, usurious, dangerous, dishonest, criminal and the like".

+The trope, and economic antisemitism as a whole, also strengthened in the 17th century, when Jewish spokesmen used the association between Jews and capitalism to protest their exclusion from residing in many areas of Europe.
+They argued that Jews could provide economic help to host countries, advertising the "unique mercantile qualifications of the Jews" to encourage their toleration in European societies.

+For example, in 1638, Venetian Rabbi Simone Luzatto contended that Jews were suited to be commercial agents because of the skills they developed from their exclusion from other career options.
+Similarly, in 1655, Rabbi Manasseh ben Israel from Amsterdam, in an attempt to advocate for the readmission of Jews to England, emphasized the financial expertise among Jews and that "God had implanted a commercial talent in te Jews."
+These arguments were intended to promote the toleration and inclusion of Jews in the 17th century but also reinforced the perception of Jews as inherently and exclusively capitalistic.